girlwithglasses/IMG-ProPortal/proportal/docs/Workflow.md

 #### load appropriate module `$module` ####

-For modules in the `ProPortal::Controller::` hierarchy, this involves populating the `controller` attribute on the `IMG::App`
+For modules in the `ProPortal::Controller::` hierarchy, this involves populating the `controller` attribute on the `IMG::App` with the appropriate `ProPortal::Controller::*` object.
+Most controller objects have a `get_data` function that returns raw data, e.g. the results of a database query.
+This is often then converted into a more convenient structure for output -- e.g. a hierarchical tree for `ProPortal::Controller::Phylogram`; grouped into sets for `ProPortal::Controller::Clade` -- as part of the controller's render` method.

 #### run `$module->render` ####